haddocking/haddocking.github.io/education/biomolecular-simulations-2019/HADDOCK_tutorial/index.md

 </summary>

 <pre>
- * Cat K     IC50 =   6 nM      HADDOCKscore [a.u.] = -36.3 +/- 0.75
+ * Cat K     IC50 =   6 nM      HADDOCKscore [a.u.] = -36.3 +/- 0.7
  * Cat L     IC50 =  89 nM      HADDOCKscore [a.u.] = -36.1 +/- 1.1
  * Cat S     IC50 = 150 nM      HADDOCKscore [a.u.] = -33.4 +/- 0.2
 </pre>
 </details>
 <br>

 **Note** *that in general we should not interpret docking scores in terms of binding affinity values.
 So any correlation observed here does not mean this is generally applicable.
-In this particular case, considering that the ligand is the same and only rather minor changes are present between the different cathepsin sequences, we do observe a slight correlation.
-But again, this should not be taken as a rule.
 We have actually shown that for protein-protein complexes that there is no correlation between the various scoring functions using in docking and binding affinity.*

 See: